 Three major milestones lead up to the second coming of Christ.
 The Great Tribulation lasts for about two-and-a-half years.
 Next, the Heavenly Signs shock people all over the world.
 The Heavenly Signs introduce the Day of the Lord.
 The Day of the Lord is the prophetic time period of one year leading up to Christ’s return.
 So there are four ongoing events during these three-and-a-half years: Jerusalem is trodden down by the Gentiles, the two witnesses prophesy, the church is nourished in the wilderness, and the Beast power dominates for 42 months.

-The Day of the Lord is a major prophetic event that will affect the lives of every human being on Earth.
+The Day of the Lord is a major prophetic event that will affect the life of every human being on Earth.
 You need to understand the meaning of the Day of the Lord, its powerful significance, and its place in prophecy.
-The great prophets of the Bible, Isaiah, Jeremiah, and Ezekiel spoke about it.
-The so-called "minor prophets"—Joel, Amos, Obadiah, Zephaniah, Zechariah and Malachi—also emphasized this event.
+The great prophets of the Bible known as Isaiah, Jeremiah, and Ezekiel spoke about it.
+The so-called “minor prophets”—Joel, Amos, Obadiah, Zephaniah, Zechariah, and Malachi—also emphasized this event.
 Even the Apostles Peter and Paul wrote about it.
 The Day of the Lord is the seventh seal of Revelation, consisting of seven trumpet plagues, through which God judges the nations.
 The seventh trumpet plague includes Armageddon!

 We need to understand that John is not referring to Sunday as the Lord’s day.
 If He were doing that, he would have referred to Sunday as “the first day” of the week as he did in the Gospel of John.
 Jesus Himself, who kept the seventh-day Sabbath, said He was Lord of the Sabbath (Mark 2:27–28)!
 He was not speaking of Sunday!